 Rolling Airframe Missile – Modern Ship Self-defense

-The Rolling Airframe Missile (RAM™) Guided Missile Weapon System is the world's most modern ship self-defense weapon and is designed to provide exceptional protection for ships of all sizes.
-RAM is currently deployed on more than 165 ships in eight countries, ranging from 500-ton fast attack craft to 95,000-ton aircraft carriers.
+The RAM™ guided missile weapon system is the world's most modern ship self-defense weapon and is designed to provide exceptional protection for ships of all sizes.
+It's currently deployed on more than 165 ships in eight countries, ranging from 500-ton fast attack craft to 95,000-ton aircraft carriers.

-RAM is a supersonic, lightweight, quick-reaction, fire-and-forget weapon designed to destroy anti-ship missiles.
-Its autonomous dual-mode passive radio frequency (RF) and infrared guidance design provide high-firepower capability for engaging multiple threats simultaneously.
-RAM is continually improved to stay ahead of the ever-evolving threat of anti-ship missiles, helicopters, aircraft and surface craft.
+A supersonic, lightweight, quick-reaction, fire-and-forget weapon, the RAM system is designed to destroy anti-ship missiles.
+Requiring no additional direction upon launch, its passive radio frequency and infrared guidance design provide high-firepower capability for engaging multiple threats simultaneously.
+The missile is continually improved to stay ahead of the ever-evolving threat of anti-ship missiles, helicopters, aircraft and surface craft.

-RAM Block 2, the latest step in the development of the Rolling Airframe Missile, is a kinematic and RF receiver upgrade of Block 1/1A.
-A larger, more powerful rocket motor and advanced control section and an enhanced RF receiver capable of detecting the quietest of threat emitters.
-The improvements make the missile two and a half times more maneuverable with one and a half times the effective intercept range.
-This provides the Block 2 missile with the capability to defeat high-maneuvering threats, increasing the survivability of the defended ship.
-An enhanced RF receiver allows detection of anti-ship missiles that employ low probability of intercept receivers.
+The Block 2 variant, the latest evolution in the development of the RAM missile, has a larger rocket motor, advanced control section and an enhanced RF receiver capable of detecting the quietest of threat emitters.
+The improvements make the missile two and a half times more maneuverable, with one and a half times the effective intercept range.
+This provides the Block 2 variant with the capability to defeat highly stressing threats, increasing the survivability of the defended ship.

-The MK 44 Guided Missile Round Pack (GMRP) and the MK 49 Guided Missile Launching System, which hold 21 missiles, comprise the MK 31 Guided Missile Weapon System.
-The system is designed for flexibility in ships' integration, with no dedicated sensors required.
+The MK 44 guided missile round pack and the MK 49 guided missile launching system, which hold 21 missiles, comprise the MK 31 guided missile weapon system.
+The system is designed to be easily integrated into many different ships.
 A variety of existing ship sensors can readily provide the target and pointing information required to engage the anti-ship threat.

-RAM is an international cooperative program between the United States and Germany.
-Development, production and maintenance costs are shared among Raytheon Company in the United States and the German companies LFK, DBD and RAMSYS.
-Licensed production of the RAM GMRP is also underway in Korea.
+The RAM weapon system is an international cooperative program between the United States and Germany.
+Development, production and maintenance costs are shared among Raytheon and the German companies LFK, DBD and RAMSYS.
+Licensed production of the RAM system's GMRP is also underway in Korea.